thunderdust/Solaris/catalog.md

 Purpose of using the software:

-1. Process after-sale service requests of replacement and repair from clients
+1. *Deal with after-sale service requests of laptop replacement and repair from clients*

 Situation of using the software:

-1. When a customer calls service center and asks for replacement / repair of the laptop he purchased, after-sales service agents need to handle the request and serve as mediator between customer and the company.
+1. When a customer calls service center and asks for replacement / repair of the laptop he purchased, after-sales service agents need to handle the request.
+He serves as a mediator between customer and the company to provide customers with satisfying after-sales services.

 Describe what user expects.

-1. Conveniently check customer's purchase records and get crucial information as purchased model, purchased date, warranty length etc.
+1. *Conveniently check customer's purchase records and get crucial information like purchased model, purchased date, warranty length etc in time.*

     Looking for particular customer's purchase information such as purchased model, purchased date, warranty length from hundreds of different records manually is way to slow for a customer to wait for.
-The quality of after-sales service will be largely affected by this slow responding time.
-Maintenance of all such information is also difficult and troublesome.
-After-sales agents need a faster and more convenient way to do this indeed.
+The quality of after-sales service will be largely affected by the responding time.
+Maintenance of all such information is also difficult and troublesome when there is no systematic management for it.
+Such after-sales services contribute an essential part to the sales performance as customers value it a lot when it comes to laptop purchase.
+Poor services might bring the company a damaged reputation.
+Hence after-sales agents need a faster and more convenient way to do this task indeed.

+2. *Easy to track the status of maintenance services*

+     After validating after-sales service requests from customers and transferred them to technical staff, the next task on after-sales service agent's shoulders is to keep track of the progress of the service.
+However this is not easy.
+There can be a lot of requests going on at the same time, which come from different clients, involve different products, ask for different services (replacement, return, repair, etc).
+The whole maintenance service will be extremely messy without a sophisticated management of all these different requests.
+So the service agents expect a much more easier way to track progress of all different requests, so they can follow up the cases accordingly with order.

 Your proposal to solve the object

 1. Use our application Solaris to maintain purchase records and use the after-sales function of Solaris to help the services.
 The agent can conveniently obtain customer's record within a second by searching it with customer's order number, or name, or contact number.
 And the purchased date, warranty length, whether warranty has expired (with a status of YES or NO) will be automatically displayed when the record is been found.
 Agents can save huge amount of time finding the customer's purchase information, checking with customer about the warranty status, and validating it.
 It is also so easy to process this service request after the call as it is still within the same application system.
-With our application, the after-sales services will be largely improved, which contributes an essential part to the sales performance as customers value after-sales services a lot when it comes to laptop purchase, and poor services bring the company a damaged reputation.

-### [User D]

-Post/Position:
-Marketing Executive

-IT literacy:
-Limited knowledge about IT; Capable of using web applications

-Frequency of using the software:
-Daily

-Purpose of using the software:

-1. Analyze sales performances
-2. Update product list
-3. Manage product promotions.

-Situation of using the software:

-1. Marketing executives need to analyse the sales performances, and combine the analysis with their observations about the marketing trends to come up with new marketing decisions for the future business growth of the company.

-2. When there is a need to discard some products due to bad sales performance or vanishing market demands, marketing executives need to remove the product from the 'laptop library'.
-Similarly, when they make a decision to introduce new products based on marketing analysis, they need to add the target laptop into the library as well.

-3. Sometimes the sales for some products do not perform well.
-Launching a promotion for these products can stimulate the sales, which is the job of marketing executives.

-Describe what user expects.

-1. Easy access to up-to-date sales reports

-    For marketing executives, the marketing analysis would be very difficult to proceed if they do not have an easy access to the updated sales performances report whenever they want.
-Hence the accessibility to sales report becomes a bottleneck to restrict marketing executives' job, which is exactly what happens in a typical cooperation between marketing executives and report producers.
-They wish to have an easier, faster way to obtain the updated sales conditions when they need to do marketing analysis.

-2. Convenient and simple operations for updating product list

-    After a marketing decision related to adjustments of product is made, marketing executives need to update the product list.
-When a product needs to be aborted, the challenge they would face is that they have to take tremendous time and effort to look for it from the large list of all kinds of products.
-After that, they still need to take extra time to make a back-up information for this removed product in case the company will re-import this product in the future.
-When a new product is going to be imported into the list, the process of checking for redundant items, filling in all the information of this new product, and linking it to all other related data (e.g. tags, promotions etc) is definitely a pain for them as well.
-Therefore, they would like to have a more convenient, efficient tool to help them accomplish these tasks.

-3. Launch promotions and apply them to list of products conveniently and error-freely

-    Apply promotions to a list of target products manually is repetitive and tedious.
-It is also very easy to miss out some products which are supposed to apply promotions, or to introduce some confusions if the marketing executives mistakenly apply multiple promotions to the same product.
-Marketing executives need a more systematic, efficient way to manage these promotions.

-Your proposal to solve the object

-1. Authorize the access to sales reports to all marketing executive roles.
-When marketing executives logs into the system with their own account, they have the sales report sections displayed by default.

-2. Design a function specifically for product management.
-Use elegant user interfaces and workflow to simplify the process of adding / removing products.
-Use input validations and auto-completion where applicable to reduce the chance for errors and increase the efficiency.

-3. Build promotion functionality which can apply to selected list of products.
-The items in a list can be selected by specifying models, brands, tags or other customized standards.
-A validation will be gone through to pick out any product in the list with multiple promotions applied.
-Users can also set the promotion name, valid period, discount amount etc.
+2. Use the after-sales function of Solaris to do the management of different service requests.
+When agents receive a new call from a customer, they will simply create a new request in the system for the customer.
+This request is automatically associated with the customer's order.
+As the progress of this maintenance request changes, its status in the system will be updated accordingly (e.g. status might vary from 'Pending' to 'Queuing', 'In progress', 'Almost Finished' or 'Ready').
+Agents can follow up the status any time they wish with simply a search by the request index or by the name of the customer and update the progress to the customer promptly.
+They can also check the requests categorized by the status.
+For example, they can find out which requests are still queuing, then tell the customers to wait; or they can look for 'Almost Finished' requests and inform customers that they can receive the results in a short time.

 ### [User E]